Stray Blues

 Stray Blues: A Collection of B-Sides is a compilation album by Beck, released in 2000.
 It is a collection of B-sides that was only released in Japan.
 It features "Burro," a Spanish version of "Jack-Ass," and a cover of Skip Spence's "Halo of Gold."

+With the exception of "Totally Confused" and "Halo of Gold", all songs were later released on the deluxe edition of Odelay.